GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - typingMention: The potential user mention the current user is typing.
+  - `typingMention`: The potential user mention the current user is typing.

 #### Returns